Cassie Newland

 Cassie Newland is a British archaeologist, public historian and academic.
-She is Senior Lecturer in Cultural Heritage and Director of the Cultural Heritage Institute at RAU Swindon.
+She is Associate Professor in Cultural Heritage and Director of the Cultural Heritage Institute at the Royal Agricultural University (RAU) in Swindon.
 She was previously Senior Lecturer in Heritage and Public History at Bath Spa University and Research Associate at King's College London.
 She regularly appears on historical and science broadcast media as a resident expert, including Time Team, Time Crashers, and Coast.

 Education and interests

-Cassie Newland completed her Masters in Historical Archaeology and PhD in Archaeology in at the University of Bristol.
+Cassie Newland completed her master's in historical archaeology and PhD in archaeology in at the University of Bristol.
 Her research specialisms include nineteenth century technological colonialism, slavery and the Atlantic world, and industrial and contemporary archaeology.
 Her other historical interests include mobile phones, telegraphy, wireless and radar.

 In 2016, Newland was curator for the exhibition Victorians Decoded: Art & Telegraphy at the Guildhall Art Gallery, London.
 It included a manifestation of The Great Automatic Grammatizator, a fictional machine invited by author Roald Dahl.